-- Agreed: to commission Assembly research on the process for setting budgets in other devolved administrations and the impact that spending reviews have on these processes in terms of the time available for parliamentary scrutiny. - Agreed: to request an early copy of the discussion document on the Review of the Financial Process for Committee consideration and comment in advance of the document being circulated to all MLAs.
+Agreed: to commission Assembly research on the process for setting budgets in other devolved administrations and the impact that spending reviews have on these processes in terms of the time available for parliamentary scrutiny.

+Agreed: to request an early copy of the discussion document on the Review of the document being circulated to all MLAs.